LBNL-ETA/CyDER/dev/cymdisttofmu/doc/userGuide/source/help.rst

 In :term:`PyFMI` version 2.3.1, a master algorithm was added to import and link multiple FMUs for co-simulation.
 At time of writing, there was no :term:`PyFMI` 2.3.1 executable available for Python 3.4 for Windows 32bit (See `PyPyi <https://pypi.python.org/pypi/PyFMI>`_.).
-The next steps describe requirments and steps to perform to compile :term:`PyFMI` version 2.3.1 from source.
+The next steps describe requirements and steps to perform to compile :term:`PyFMI` version 2.3.1 from source.

 .. note::